 If verification mismatch occurs for an SAE Confirm frame in the Accepted state, it is discarded.
 If the verification succeeds, the Sync counter is incremented.

 A denial of service can be attempted by an attacker blocking the Confirm frame(s), possibly selectively, in both directions and then replaying one of the frames with an invalid verifier.
 For example, if the first Confirm from a peer was allowed, but the response Confirm from the receiving STA was blocked, the second legitimate Confirm from the peer can be blocked with a replay with an invalid verifier forwarded.
 If such a frame is processed by a STA that is in the Accepted state, according to section ‘12.4.5.6 Processing of a peer’s SAE Confirm message’, the PMK would be deleted.
 One would presume this implies all of the security state derived from the PMK is also deleted, but that behaviour is inconsistent with the text in ’12.4.8.6.6 Protocol instance behavior – Accepted state’ … “If the verification fails, the received frame shall be silently discarded”.
+12.4.5.6 should just say that the verification fails and remain in the current state.

 Similarly, if verification mismatch occurs from an SAE Confirm frame in the Confirmed state, the PMK is deleted.